vitasync/privacy-policy/privacy-policy.md

 * **Google Firebase** (crash + analytics)
 * **OpenAI / ML Kit** (to provide autofill for scanned items)

-### 6. Children's Privacy
+### 6.Children’s Privacy

-CarbSync is **not intended for children under 13 years old**.
-We do not knowingly collect personal data from children.
+CarbSync is not intended for use by children under the age of 13 without parental supervision.
+We do not knowingly collect personal data from children under 13.
+If you are a parent or guardian and believe your child has provided us with information, please contact us so we can delete it.

+For users in the EU, we comply with the General Data Protection Regulation (GDPR) regarding data collection from minors.
+If you are under 16 years of age, please ensure your parent or guardian provides consent before using the app.

 ### 7. GDPR Compliance